-18 Black Co-Coach: Nichole Carnes has been coaching at Columbia River High School and is thrilled to spread her love of volleyball and continue coaching into the club season with Fusion for her third year.
-She has been the player, the parent and the coach so she understands many different aspects of the Volleyball world.
+Coach Nichole Carnes has been the head coach at La Center Middle School, assistant coach at Columbia River High School and head coach at View Ridge Middle School in Ridgefield.
+She is thrilled to spread her love of volleyball and continue coaching into the club season with Fusion for her fifth year.
+She has been the player, the parent and the coach so she understands many different aspects of the volleyball world.
 She has a passion for volleyball and community and believes strongly in the great impact sports can have on youth.
 Because of that, she strives to make their learning/playing experience a memorable and positive one.
-She has three kids; one of which is serving in the Air Force, one is in college and the other is a high school athlete.
-Off the court she loves spending time with family and friends and enjoying the outdoors and all the PNW has to offer.
+She has four kids; her oldest two played volleyball through college, her youngest is a senior in high school and then there’s her feisty English bulldog.
+Off the court, she loves spending time with family and friends, and enjoying all the PNW has to offer.

-12 Black Assistant Coach: Bridget Sorenson graduated from Heritage High school.
+Coach Bridget Sorenson graduated from Heritage High school.
 She has 8 total years of competitive volleyball experience.
 During that time she played both club and 4 years of varsity high school volleyball.
 After high school she has since continued to pursue a degree in sociology at Clark College and Washington State Vancouver.
-This is her first season as a coach with CC Fusion
+This is her second season as a coach with CC Fusion

-and she is very excited to get started!
+and she is very excited to return this season!
 Bridget has always had a large passion for the game and is ready to help the future of the sport become the best athletes they can be.